RayStormz2015/Minimalistic-ToDo/README.md

 https://github.com/RayStormz2015/Minimalistic-ToDo

-IMPORTANT: The desktop app does NOT support notifications If you want to be notified, use the web version.
+IMPORTANT: The desktop app does NOT support notifications To receive notifications, use the web version.

 Web application:
-You can go to this site
+You can go to this site:
 https://raystormz2015.github.io/To-do-List/